 The good news?
 The Equal Pay Opportunity Act -- which just passed the Washington State Legislature -- will do three HUGE things to help women fight wage discrimination in the workplace, including:

-Protect the right of workers to share their wage or salary information with co-workers without fear of retaliation
+Protects the right of workers to share their wage or salary information with co-workers without fear of retaliation

-Create a new right of action for women who are unfairly passed over for promotions or tracked into lower paying jobs
+Creates a new right of action for women who are unfairly passed over for promotions or tracked into lower paying jobs

-Provide a new administrative remedy for wage discrimination (which means that women can ask the State to investigate wage discrimination claims without having to hire an attorney and file a lawsuit)
+Provides a new administrative remedy for wage discrimination (which means that women can ask the State to investigate wage discrimination claims without having to hire an attorney and file a lawsuit)

 This is HUGE and in no small part thanks to MomsRising members like YOU!
 In fact, MomsRising members were critical to passing this legislation.
 Moms, dads, and families from across Washington sent over 1,750 emails to their lawmakers in support of the bill, made over 180 calls to their State Senators to urge final passage, and fought back against efforts to preempt local governments' ability to legislate future equal pay laws.
 Families also rallied at the Capitol with Governor Inslee and hand-delivered stories and petition signatures to key legislators.
 MomsRising staff members testified before the State House and Senate in support of the bill and were on-the-ground in Olympia to bring the stories and voices of MomsRising members straight into the policy process.

 The wage gap adds up for women in Washington.
 Women make up nearly half of the workforce and earn more college degrees than men.
 But in Washington, the typical woman working full-time, year-round in 2014 took home only 77¢ to a man’s $1.00.
 Among Washington women who hold full-time, year-round jobs, Asian women are paid 74 cents, Black women are paid 61 cents, Native women are paid 57 cents, and Latinas are paid 46 cents for every dollar paid to white, non-Hispanic men.